How to Use Infographics for Link Building

 You can use graphic editors to create infographics – they can have ready-made templates for infographics for different tasks and goals of the business, which will undoubtedly simplify the work.

 Canva is a handy tool to make infographics yourself for any purpose.
-For example, there are infographic templates for different areas: education or business.
+For example, there are infographic templates for education or business.

-You can also choose among templates for timelines, charts, processes – depending on what information and what form you want to display.
+Depending on what information and form you want to display, you can also choose among templates for timelines, charts, and processes.
 A lot of templates are free.

 Gravit Designer is a full-featured free design app that will help marketers and other professionals who need to create a design product quickly and easily.

-It has a pretty user-friendly interface and lots of icons, pictures, and forms for more accessible work and tutorials on making infographics and other marketing materials.
+It has a user-friendly interface and many icons, pictures, and forms for more accessible work and tutorials on making infographics and other marketing materials.

-For advertising, you can use any means available, such as targeted advertising on Facebook, Twitter, Instagram, and other platforms that are suitable for this.
+For advertising, you can use any means available, such as targeted advertising on Facebook, Twitter, Instagram, and other suitable platforms.

 Targeted advertising allows you to choose the people who will see your ad, so you can choose the categories of people who will be most interested in your infographic.